withastro/docs/.github/PULL_REQUEST_TEMPLATE.md

 - Did you change something visual?
 A before/after screenshot can be helpful.
 - Is this change small enough not to impact translation work?
   If so, please include `minor`, `broken link` or `typo` in the PR title
 - Is this a translation PR?
+  - It’s helpful to title your PR something like “i18n(lang): PR description”
-Consider pinging your i18n-gang on Discord for a review.
+  - Consider pinging your i18n-gang on Discord for a review.
 - Not on Discord?
 Join us at https://astro.build/chat

 <!--